Active Inference and Epistemic Value in Graphical Models: Inference for Planning

 \subsection{Results for CBFE Value Decomposition}

-Simulated values for the CBFE decomposition \eqref{eq:CBFE_opportunity_risk} in the T-maze application are shown in Fig.~\ref{fig:maze_values}, for four different T-maze scenarios.
+Simulated values for the CBFE decomposition \eqref{eq:CBFE_confidence_complexity} in the T-maze application are shown in Fig.~\ref{fig:maze_values}, for four different T-maze scenarios.
 We summarize the most important observations below.

-The first column of diagrams in Fig~\ref{fig:maze_values} represents the opportunity \eqref{eq:CBFE_ep_ex} of the CBFE objective for all (planned) policies.
-The opportunity prefers (or ties) the most informative policy (4,4) for all scenarios. \begin{itemize} \item In the first three scenarios (first three rows of diagrams), all policies other than (4,4) dismiss the opportunity to obtain full information about outcomes on two occasions ($T=2$).
-This is reflected by a negative opportunity value, which measures the average rejected information in bits.
-For example, the policy (1,1) rejects two possibilities to obtain $1$ bit of information, leading to an opportunity of $-2$. \item A change in the external value parameter $c$ does not affect the opportunity, which supports the interpretation of the opportunity as an epistemic quantity \eqref{eq:epistemic_balance}. \item In the final scenario, the greedy policies (moving first to position 2 or 3) are on equal footing with the informative policies (moving first to 4).
+The first column of diagrams in Fig~\ref{fig:maze_values} represents the confidence \eqref{eq:CBFE_in_ex} of the CBFE objective for all (planned) policies.
+The confidence prefers (or ties) the most informative policy (4,4) for all scenarios. \begin{itemize} \item In the first three scenarios (first three rows of diagrams), all policies other than (4,4) dismiss the opportunity to obtain full information about outcomes on two occasions ($T=2$).
+This is reflected by a negative confidence value, which measures the average rejected information in bits.
+For example, the policy (1,1) rejects two possibilities to obtain $1$ bit of information, leading to a confidence of $-2$. \item A change in the external value parameter $c$ does not affect the confidence, which supports the interpretation of the confidence as an intrinsic quantity \eqref{eq:epistemic_balance}. \item In the final scenario, the greedy policies (moving first to position 2 or 3) are on equal footing with the informative policies (moving first to 4).
 This is because in the final scenario, visiting position 2 or 3 offers the same amount of information (namely, complete certainty) about the reward position, as would visiting the cue position. \end{itemize}